idelfonsog2/idelfonsog2.github.io/README.md

 ### *Implementation*

-At the time and the lack of platforms available, I went to help her build her online retail shop using wordpress based on the functionality of uploading the floral photos and purchasing a third party theme.
+At the time and the lack of platforms available, I went to help her build her online retail shop using wordpress based on the functionality of uploading the floral photos and purchasing a third-party theme.

 ### *Follow-up*

 After a few months, the client reached back again.
 She wanted to start accepting payments and delivery forms, also for a way to collect customers information.
 Most of the work was advice and setup.

-Knowing there are many platforms out there dedicated for retailing, easy to build, payment integration, and most importantly, a solid foundation.
+Knowing there are many platforms out there dedicated to retailing, easy to build, payment integration, and most importantly, a solid foundation.
 I recommended her *Squareup*

 We went ahead and moved the website domain and started filling up the business requirements.
-After basic training and follow-up calls, the client is happier than ever that she can continue doing business and not having to worry about workplace and retail location.
+After basic training and follow-up calls, the client is happier than ever that she can continue doing business and not have to worry about workplace and retail location.

 ### *Deliverable*